 FAQs about “TURN: Washington’s Spies”

-1. Is TURN: Washington’s Spies historically accurate?
+- Is TURN: Washington’s Spies historically accurate?

 While the show is based on real events and characters, it does take some creative liberties for dramatic effect.
-However, many of the espionage techniques and key events depicted in the series are grounded in historical fact.
+However, many of the espionage techniques and key events depicted in the series are grounded in historical fact. - Who were the real members of the Culper Ring?

 The Culper Ring included Abraham Woodhull (code name: Samuel Culper Sr.), Robert Townsend (code name: Samuel Culper Jr.), Caleb Brewster, and others.
-They operated primarily in British-occupied New York, gathering intelligence for the Continental Army.
+They operated primarily in British-occupied New York, gathering intelligence for the Continental Army. - What role did George Washington play in the Culper Ring?

 George Washington was a key supporter of the Culper Ring.
-He understood the importance of intelligence in the war effort and provided guidance and resources to the spies, ensuring their operations could continue.
+He understood the importance of intelligence in the war effort and provided guidance and resources to the spies, ensuring their operations could continue. - Why is the show called “TURN”?

-The title TURN refers to the act of turning a person into a spy or informer, a central theme in the series as characters are often persuaded or coerced into becoming part of the spy ring.
+The title TURN refers to the act of turning a person into a spy or informer, a central theme in the series as characters are often persuaded or coerced into becoming part of the spy ring. - Where can I watch TURN: Washington’s Spies?

 The series is available for streaming on various platforms, including Netflix and Amazon Prime.